CEOs sour on Trump policies, warn they hurt business, investment

 The U.S.-China trade war has hit industries around the world over the past few months.

 Big Chinese companies such as Alibaba have shrunk their plans to invest in the United States.
-Taiwan-based Foxconn has scaled back its plans for a Wisconsin factory, and Chinese automaker GAC Motor [GACHA.UL] has also delayed a move into the U.S. market.
+Taiwan-based Foxconn has scaled back its plans for a Wisconsin factory, and Chinese automaker GAC Motor has also delayed a move into the U.S. market.

-In September, Austria's fiber producer Lenzing halted a planned U.S. expansion, blaming rising tariffs between the United States and China.
+In September, Austria's fibre producer Lenzing halted a planned U.S. expansion, blaming rising tariffs between the United States and China.

 Chinese textile exports to the U.S. are among the goods facing tariffs.
 Lenzing mothballed a $322 million project in Alabama to focus on setting up a new production facility in Thailand.